 Stored Procedures vs Dynamic Queries

-Stored procedures can reduce network overhead and improve security by encapsulating logic:
+Stored procedures can reduce network overhead and improve security by encapsulating logic.
+In 2026, MySQL also supports JavaScript Stored Procedures (via GraalVM), allowing more complex logic within the engine:

 However, dynamic queries are more flexible for ad-hoc reporting.
 Weigh maintainability against performance.